gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-11/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - Undo the fix in configure-environment-for-gruntwork-module from the previous release because, apprently, _only_ Terraform 0.7.7 dropped the "v" in the versioning scheme (0.7.7 and not v0.7.7).
-All the versions after that have re-added the "v", so this release updates the script to handle it again.
+  - Undo the fix in configure-environment-for-gruntwork-module from the previous release because, apprently, _only_ Terraform 0.7.7 dropped the &quot;v&quot; in the versioning scheme (0.7.7 and not v0.7.7).
+All the versions after that have re-added the &quot;v&quot;, so this release updates the script to handle it again.

 </div>